 If the answer is yes: You know what needs to change, so take action.
 Map out a journey of the steps you will take to improve this area of the business.
 Lay out a plan where you have to take one action a week to progress to the next step.
 Once it’s done, measure the impact that step has had before moving on to the next.
 As you go through this process, you’ll learn what works and what doesn’t – until you find a balance that delivers a solution.

 If the answer is no: You need to find someone who does.
 It could be a mentor, someone who’s been in your position before, or maybe you’ll choose to outsource a consultant.
 By being proactive with the right approach and the right people, finding the right solution becomes a lot easier.
 As Eric says; Now is the time to say, “I’m committed to making this work.”

-“I’ve seen some really awesome owners get the right coaching.
-I’ve seen them work with consultants.
-I’ve seen them get their finances in order.
-I’ve seen them work with their franchise.
+“I’ve seen some really awesome owners get the right coaching and I’ve seen them work with consultants.
+I’ve seen them get their finances in order and I’ve seen them work with their franchise.
 I’ve seen them partner with other fitness concepts in their community and turn their brands around, and you can do this.”

 No one knows what the future holds, and this is more true now as we navigate the uncertainty of the pandemic.
 With this, it’s essential that you can physically see where each area of your business is now, so you can prepare for both the best and worst-case scenarios.
 We’ve outlined a few questions below that will get you thinking in the right direction.

 - Looking back at retention and churn rates from the first time you had to close your gym this year, can you predict a worst-case outcome if you have to close again?

 - How can you preempt this and act to improve it the next time?